Luke-ebbis/complex-prediction/README.md

 logs from the snakemake output (such as startup messages etc), and the `out` log will contain standard output, written by programmes such as `colabfold`.

+On raven, the test dataset took 3 hours to complete.

 ## Steps in the pipeline

 The input data in the form of combfold formatted JSON files from `data` are